 If you choose to implement an NTP time synchronization product other than the Windows Time service, you must disable the Windows Time service on the forest root domain reliable time source.
 All NTP servers need access to UDP port 123.
-If the Windows Time service is running on a Windows Server 2003–based computer or a Windows Server 2008–based computer, port 123 will remain connected for the Windows Time service.
+If the Windows Time service is running on a Windows Server 2003–based computer, port 123 will remain occupied for the Windows Time service.

 The following tools are required to perform the procedures for this task:

-The Services snap-in, if you need to disable the Windows Time service
+Services snap-in if you need to disable the Windows Time service

-If you are implementing a time synchronization product other than the Windows Time service in your environment that uses NTP, see Disable the Windows Time Service to free UDP port 123 on the network.
+If you are implementing a time synchronization product other than the Windows Time service in your environment that uses the NTP protocol, Disable the Windows Time service to free UDP port 123 on the network.